jasongraf/PowershellEncoder/README.md

 # PowershellEncoder
-Powershell Encoder is a simple script that will prompt you for your powershell command you would like to encode.
+PowershellEncoder is a simple script that will prompt you for your powershell command you would like to encode.
 <br>
 Input will be encoded in Base64 Unicode and output on screen.